Akerdogmus/hamer/README.md

-# Halikarnas Modular Education Robot (HAMER) - Version 1.1.0 - (First Upload: 02.08.20)
+# Halikarnas Modular Education Robot (HAMER) - Version 1.1.0
 HAMER is a robotic project that is being developed for robotic education.
 This repository contains ROS Melodic compatible robot packages of HAMER robot.
 This metapackage includes the following subpackages.